 Problem: Lack of audience on Website

-Substitute: Here we need to ask if we can substitute LinkedIn with another such as Facebook or Instagram and thus experiment with different social media channels.
+• Substitute: Here we need to ask if we can substitute LinkedIn with another such as Facebook or Instagram and thus experiment with different social media channels.

-Combine: Here we have the option to combine the content published on LinkedIn with the content published on another social media channel such as Facebook.
+• Combine: Here we have the option to combine the content published on LinkedIn with the content published on another social media channel such as Facebook.

 • Adapt: Here we need to consider if there is another side to our problem.
 For example, our content might not be interesting or we might not be using the platform to its full potential.
-Because we are presenting LinkedIn as our main social media channel and whatever is published there constitutes our brand appearance.
+We are presenting LinkedIn as our main social media channel and whatever is published there constitutes our brand appearance.
 Thus, these factors can encourage or discourage our audience to visit our website.

-Modify: We might need to change our approach towards LinkedIn and the content published on it.
+• Modify: We might need to change our approach towards LinkedIn and the content published on it.

-Put to another use: We can consider developing LinkedIn as a learning platform for our audience rather than just a channel to promote our website.
+• Put to another use: We can consider developing LinkedIn as a learning platform for our audience rather than just a channel to promote our website.

 Thus, by using this technique one will be able to experiment and consider several alternative ideas to solve the problem at hand just like we did in this example!